solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 #### Activation

-This Approval Method is activated by a manual process, controlled by the platform operator.
+This ApprovalMethod is activated by a manual process, controlled by the platform operator.

 During this process the platform operator MAY contact the partner representatives using other communication channels to confirm the validity of the public key.